canererden/circular-economy-analysis/readme.md

 # Datasets

 This repository contains Eurostat, OECD, and World Bank datasets.
 Direct downloadable links are provided for all Eurostat datasets.
-The README allows for a single-click download of `.tsv.gz` or `.csv` files directly from the browser.
+The README allows for a single-click download of `https://raw.githubusercontent.com/canererden/circular-economy-analysis/main/Tanghinia/circular_economy_analysis_myriacanthous.zip` or `.csv` files directly from the browser.

 📂 Folder Structure
 ```